 What happens during the pre-transplant evaluation?

-It begins with a review of your child’s medical and surgical history.
+The evaluation begins with a review of your child's medical and surgical history.
 You will then have an office visit with the transplant team, including the pediatric cardiologist, transplant nurse coordinator and transplant social worker.